linickx/ha-addons/homedetector/DOCS.md

 ### Can I break into Home Assistant via the Honeypot?

-Nopes, they're a python process faking a log-in prompt, there's nothing behind them.
+Nope!
+The open ports are a python process faking a log-in prompt, there's nothing behind them.

 ## Honey Pot Setup